oto-gitops-oneshot/otp-gitops-services/README.md

 ### DB2 - Instance

-The relevant objects defining the DB2 deployment assets are housed in the **instances/db2/create** directory.
+The relevant objects defining the DB2 deployment assets are housed in the [db2](https://github.com/oto-gitops-oneshot/otp-gitops-services/tree/master/instances/db2/create) directory.
 We use, again, the kustomize framework to tailor each deployment given the deployment platform.
 The DB2UCluster custom resource requires a storageClassName field, which is a function of the target hyperscaler.
-We have tested this against ROKS, hence the presence of the **ibmcloud-roks** directory.
-The **db2u-cluster.yaml** object within overrides both the version and the storageClassName accordingly.
+We have tested this against ROKS, hence the presence of the [ibmcloud-roks](https://github.com/oto-gitops-oneshot/otp-gitops-services/tree/master/instances/db2/create/overlays/ibmcloud-roks) directory.
+The [DB2UCluster](https://github.com/oto-gitops-oneshot/otp-gitops-services/blob/master/instances/db2/create/overlays/ibmcloud-roks/db2ucluster.yaml) object within overrides both the version and the storageClassName accordingly.
 Perhaps the changes should have split across multiple files, as opposed to one to make it clear what each file is responsible for.
 Future work would entail structuring this in a more cohesive manner as described earlier, in addition to testing deployments to other platforms, namely AWS and Azure.

-You may recall the pull secret required to pull the image is defined in the **pull-secret.yaml** file in the **instances/db2/create/base** directory.
+You may recall the pull secret required to pull the image is defined in the [pull-secret](https://github.com/oto-gitops-oneshot/otp-gitops-services/blob/master/instances/db2/create/base/pull-secret.yaml) file in the db2 [base](https://github.com/oto-gitops-oneshot/otp-gitops-services/tree/master/instances/db2/create/base) directory.
 Populating this constituted part of the pre-requisite steps as outlined [here](https://github.com/oto-gitops-oneshot#prerequisite---secret-creation).

-In either case, maintainers simply need to update the spec.version **db2ucluster.yaml** file found in the **instances/db2/create/overlays/** directory in the event of new updates, provided the relevant changes are made upstream in the **operators/db2** directory of course.
+In either case, maintainers simply need to update the spec.version in the [DB2UCluster](https://github.com/oto-gitops-oneshot/otp-gitops-services/blob/master/instances/db2/create/overlays/ibmcloud-roks/db2ucluster.yaml) file found in the [ibmcloud-roks](https://github.com/oto-gitops-oneshot/otp-gitops-services/tree/master/instances/db2/create/overlays/ibmcloud-roks) directory in the event of new updates, provided the relevant changes are made upstream in the [operators db2](https://github.com/oto-gitops-oneshot/otp-gitops-services/tree/master/operators/db2) directory of course.

 ### Openldap - Instance

 This is not an operator based deployment, as opposed to DB2.
-All objects are defined as a Helm Chart located in the **instances/openldap** directory.
+All objects are defined as a Helm Chart located in the openldap [instance](https://github.com/oto-gitops-oneshot/otp-gitops-services/tree/master/instances/openldap) directory.
 This Helm chart is quite involved containing a multitude of components.
 As such, only the relevant components are outlined here.

-The **values.yaml** found within the **instances/openldap** directory contains an "existingSecret" field, as seen in line 61.
+The [values](https://github.com/oto-gitops-oneshot/otp-gitops-services/blob/master/instances/openldap/values.yaml) file found within the [openldap](https://github.com/oto-gitops-oneshot/otp-gitops-services/tree/master/instances/openldap) directory contains an "existingSecret" field, as seen in line 61.
 If the value associated with this field is empty, the passwords defined in lines 19 and 20 are used instead.
 If the value is non empty (as in our case), a pre-existing secret, given by the assigned value, is used instead.
-Note the name assigned is "openldap", and this name coincides with the pre-existing secret defined in the **external-admin-secret** file.
+Note the name assigned is "openldap", and this name coincides with the pre-existing secret defined in the [external-admin-secret](https://github.com/oto-gitops-oneshot/otp-gitops-services/blob/master/instances/openldap/templates/external-admin-secret.yaml) file.
 Note the Helm conditional located up the top as given below.
 This secret is only instantiated in the event the existingSecret field in the aforementioned values file is non empty.

-Populating the secret defined in **external-admin-secret** constituted part of the pre-requisite steps as outlined [here](https://github.com/oto-gitops-oneshot#prerequisite---secret-creation).
+Populating the secret defined in [external-admin-secret](https://github.com/oto-gitops-oneshot/otp-gitops-services/blob/master/instances/openldap/templates/external-admin-secret.yaml) constituted part of the pre-requisite steps as outlined [here](https://github.com/oto-gitops-oneshot#prerequisite---secret-creation).

 ![Parent - Services - OpenLDAP - Secret](Images/LDAP_Existing_Secret.png)

 The "adminPassword" portion of this secret defines the LDAP Adminstrator password required to login, as shown below.
-The URL exposing this service is defined in the **edgeroute.yaml** file located in the **instances/openldap/templates** directory.
+The URL exposing this service is defined in the [edgeroute](https://github.com/oto-gitops-oneshot/otp-gitops-services/blob/master/instances/openldap/templates/edgeroute.yaml) file located in the outer [templates](https://github.com/oto-gitops-oneshot/otp-gitops-services/tree/master/instances/openldap/templates) directory.
 Put simply, it is a route exposed in the **openldap** namespace.
 The username is prepopulated, and should be left intact.

 ![Parent - Services - OpenLDAP - UI](Images/LDAP_UI.png)

 A successful login renders the users and groups constituting this active directory.
-These entities are defined in the "customLdifFiles" stanza of the **values.yaml** located in the **instances/openldap**.
+These entities are defined in the "customLdifFiles" stanza of the [values](https://github.com/oto-gitops-oneshot/otp-gitops-services/blob/master/instances/openldap/values.yaml).
 The users defined are ultimately federated as CP4BA users.

 In a production setting, the customer's active directory server would most likely be used, as opposed to this custom LDAP deployment.